The China Indigo team is familiar with China and the ethnic minorities where we spend several months a year.

 Véronique, the founder of China Indigo, tells us her story :

-"After 10 years teaching Chi Kung in France, I felt the need to go back to the roots of my practice and move to China to find a teacher in Chi Kung and Tai Chi Chuan, to deepen my knowledge of the chinese internal arts.
-So i moved to Kunming (Yunnan) where I found a master and learned Mandarin.
+"After 10 years of teaching Qi Gong in France, I felt the need to go back to the roots of my practice and move to China to find a teacher in Qi Gong and Tai Ji Quan, to deepen my knowledge of the Chinese internal arts.
+So I moved to Kunming (Yunnan) where I found a master and learned Mandarin.
 It was in 2005.

 I have been - and still am - fascinated by this part of China, beautiful, authentic and rich of diverse cultures that intermingle with the presence of many ethnic minorities.
 My many trips brought me to meet the Naxi, the Moso, the Bai, the Yi, the Dai, the Lisu ....